roleoroleo/yi-hack-Allwinner-v2/README.md

 If you want to build your own firmware, clone this git and compile using a linux machine.
 Quick explanation:

-1. Download and install the SDK as described [here](https://github.com/roleoroleo/yi-hack-Allwinner/wiki/Build-your-own-firmware-(thanks-to-@Xandrios))
+1. Download and install the SDK as described [here](https://github.com/roleoroleo/yi-hack-Allwinner-v2/wiki/Build-your-own-firmware
-2. clone this git: `git clone https://github.com/roleoroleo/yi-hack-Allwinner`
+2. Clone this git: `git clone https://github.com/roleoroleo/yi-hack-Allwinner-v2`
 3. Init modules: `git submodule update --init`
 4. Compile: `./scripts/compile.sh`
 5. Pack the firmware: `./scripts/pack_fw.all.sh`